Maurice Curtis lent Berkeley brief splendor

 The Peralta Park Hotel (BAHA Archives)

-In 1881, Irish-born playwright George H. Jessop wrote a minor comedy-drama titled Saml of Posen, the Commercial Drummer whose lead character, a shrewd Jewish peddler with a heart of gold, attains bourgeois respectability by means of little wiles interleaved with honesty.
+In 1881, the Irish-born playwright George H. Jessop wrote a minor comedy-drama titled Saml of Posen, the Commercial Drummer whose lead character, a shrewd Jewish peddler with a heart of gold, attains bourgeois respectability by means of little wiles interleaved with honesty.
 The play might have gone nowhere but for a fortuitous pairing with the perfect actor, and both became a roaring success.
 The actor was Maurice B. Curtis (18491920), born Mauritz Bertram Strelinger in Bohemia, then part of the Austro-Hungarian empire.

 When Mauritz was a child, the Strelingers immigrated to Detroit, where his two younger brothers, Charles and George, were born.
-Mauritzs father, Julian, owned a brewery that in 1893 would become Mutual Brewing Company.
+Mauritzs father, Julian (aka Julius), owned a brewery that in 1893 would become Mutual Brewing Company.
 Mutuals beer kegs carried the tagline Pure & without drugs or poison.
 Mauritz may have picked up some of his fathers theatricality, for in 1870 he was already an actor.
 His level-headed brother Charles, on the other hand, entered the hardware business and went on to become president of Charles A. Strelinger Co., tools, supplies, and machinery.